top of page

-Following a period of quite intense work-related stress and my second bout of covid in six months, I decided that I had just about had enough of all these highly inconvenient life occurrences, and booked a solo trip to Jersey to find bugs.
+Following a period of quite intense work-related stress and my second bout of covid in six months, I decided that I had had enough of all these highly inconvenient life occurrences, and booked a solo trip to Jersey to find bugs.
 This was the first truly focused trip for my personal project of finding and illustrating all of the (mostly) European shieldbugs, and my first travelling trip involving flights (although not technically considered international) totally by myself.

 The largest of the Channel Islands, Jersey’s south-western coast is home to an unusual array of interesting shieldbugs.
 Of the 46 species which have been reported from the island (and that tally is ever-increasing), 14 of them would be entirely new for me.
 While I certainly didn’t bank on seeing all 14 new species in the relatively short time I had, I thought I’d focus on a few rarities with concentrated clusters of records: Sciocoris curtisans, Menaccarus arenicola, Byrsinus flavicornis, Canthophorus impressus and Eurydema dominulus.
 I was also aiming to take decent shots of any others I came across for the project.

 Eventually, the following evening I finally arrived.
-The first thing I did after taking the rental car for a spin (a Toyota Aygo hybrid, a nippy little car perfect for Jersey’s narrow roads) was take a walk into St. Helier to counteract all the sitting around in hotels and airports I’d done in the last two days.
+The first thing I did after taking the rental car for a spin (a Toyota Aygo, a nippy little car perfect for Jersey’s narrow roads) was take a walk into St. Helier to counteract all the sitting around in hotels and airports I’d done in the last two days.
 After walking through the town, I followed up a record of Eurydema dominulus from near South Hill Gardens and found a delightful patch of wild plants with huge numbers of brassicas, Wild Carrot (Daucus carota) and grasses, sheltered by a rock face – perfect shieldbug habitat.
 The first species was expected but delightful, the inimitable Graphosoma italicum.
 These beauties were followed by a rather pale-looking Hairy Shieldbug (Dolycoris baccarum), an adult and a nymph of Brassica Shieldbug (Eurydema oleracea) and a late-instar nymph of Nezara viridula.
-This was a very promising start considering I had been on the island for less than two hours.
+This was a very promising start, considering I had been on the island for less than two hours.

 Above: Nezara viridula nymph, Eurydema oleracea, Dolycoris baccarum, Graphosoma italicum.